Bharat Jodo yatra's 19-day Kerala leg begins | Politics

 A huge crowd of supporters and onlookers gathered to welcome the Gandhi scion.

-After entering Kerala from Parasala close to the Tamil Nadu border, Gandhi would travel 450 km to Nilambur in Malappuram over a 19-day period.
+After entering Kerala from Parassala close to the Tamil Nadu border, Gandhi would travel 450 km to Nilambur in Malappuram over a 19-day period.

 The yatra will enter Kollam district on September 14.